• Home /

 • Finally, click on Revert Paychecks.

-Here’s how you can assure your employee’s payroll tax configuration is accurate:
+Here’s how you can ensure your employee’s payroll tax configuration is accurate:

 • Open QuickBooks Desktop.